Schools nutrition contract not legally terminated, says group

-Durban — The KwaZulu-Natal Department of Education’s (DOE’s) termination of Pacina Retail’s contract was abrupt and haphazard, the coastal Black Lawyers Association says.
+Durban — The KwaZulu-Natal Department of Education’s (DOE’s) termination of Pacina Retail’s contract was abrupt and haphazard, said legal analyst advocate Mpumelelo Zikalala.

 The DOE has been under fire for the past few weeks after it awarded the National School Nutrition Programme contract worth R2 billion for feeding more than two million pupils at about 5 000 schools across the province to one supplier – Pacina Retail – who battled to deliver.